 Director (Consumer Interests)

 The elected chair of the Advisory Committee Terms of Reference is the Director responsible for ensuring the views and interest of consumers are prioritised by the Board as per the Advisory Committee Terms of Reference .
 The two roles chairing the Advisory Committee and serving as a Director (consumer interests) run co-terminously.
 The Director (consumer interests) must retire from both positions by rotation in line with the rules for retirement of all directors as specified the Memorandum Articles of Association UK-SBA.
 The Director (consumer interests) also chairs the Consumer Committee.

 Terms of Office of Directors

 One third of the Board of Directors must retire each year at the Annual General Meeting.
 If the number of Directors is not a multiple of three, then the nearest number to one third must retire.

-The student representative who attends Board meetings is elected annually.
+The student representative attends Board meetings and is elected bi-annually.
 They ensure the views and best interests of students are considered by the full Board.
 They are not a Director of the Company and can speak at Board meetings but do not have voting rights.